zhm86/CoDLuaDecompiler/README.md

 - To decompile a couple/a single file(s) just drop it on the .exe
 - To decompile whole folders open the program with the path as a parameter
+- To decompile from a running game's memory, add **--export** as a parameter (Currently only Black Ops 4, Cold War and Modern Warfare are supported)

 ## Download